shvkri/ShukriNotes/README.md

-# Memos Worker: A Cloudflare-Powered Notes and Knowledge Base
+# ShukriNotes: A Cloudflare-Powered Notes and Knowledge Base

-**Memos Worker** is a powerful and high-performance serverless application for notes and knowledge management.
+**ShukriNotes** is a powerful and high-performance serverless application for notes and knowledge management.
 Built entirely on the Cloudflare ecosystem (Workers, Pages, D1, R2, KV), it provides a private, cost-effective notes solution that you can own forever.

 ## ✨ Features